By: Pål Mugaas Jensen, editor at Landbased AQ. Article originally published in Norwegian.

 Economically beneficial

-The water quality in the tanks was significantly improved after nanobubbles had been allowed to work for 50 days.
+Another valuable observation highlighted is that dissolved oxygen increased at each stage of the process.The water quality in the tanks was significantly improved after nanobubbles had been allowed to work for 50 days.

-"And what is more relevant is that we increased the utilization of the oxygen by 60 percent compared to just constant oxygenation.
-We were thus able to save a lot of oxygen compared to what they would normally use in the plant.
+"And what is more relevant is that we increased the utilization of oxygen by 60 percent compared to constant oxygenation.
+We were able to save a lot of oxygen compared to what they would normally use in the plant.
 This is a very strong economic argument for this type of technology," he says.

 Improved nitrification

-Federico Pasini says they also confirmed that nitrification was improved with nanobubbles in the water.
-See also Figure 2.
+Federico Pasini says they also confirmed that nitrification was improved with nanobubbles in the water (see also Figure 2).

 As a result of the cleaning and scouring effect and the reduced turbidity, the overall specific consumption of ozone per tonne of biomass also decreased by almost 70%.

-"This confirmed that we had a positive effect on biofilm prevention, surface cleaning, disinfection and the overall turbidity of the water," says Pasini.
+"This confirmed that we had a positive effect on biofilm prevention, surface cleaning, disinfection, and the overall turbidity of the water," says Pasini.

 Improved fish welfare?